dougeby/IntuneDocs/intune-classic/whats-new/early-edition.md

 The Company Portal for Windows 10 will also expose a refresh button to allow the user to refresh the content in the app whenever they need.

+### New guided experience for Windows 10 Company Portal <!-- 1058938 -->

+The Company Portal app for Windows 10 will include a guided Intune walkthrough experience for devices that have not been identified or enrolled.
+The new experience provides step-by-step instructions that guide the user through registering into Azure Active Directory (required for Conditional Access features) and MDM enrollment (required for device management features).
+The guided experience will be accessible from the Company Portal home page.
+Users can continue to use the app if they do not complete registration and enrollment, but will experience limited functionality.

+### Improved sign in experience across Company Portal apps for all platforms <!--User Story 1132123-->

+We are announcing a change that is coming in the next few months that will improve the sign in experience for the Intune Company Portal apps for Android, iOS, and Windows.
+The new user experience will automatically appear across all platforms for the Company Portal app when Azure AD makes this change.
+In addition, users can now sign in to the Company Portal from another device with a generated, single-use code.
+This is especially useful in cases when users need to sign in without credentials.

+You can find screenshots of the previous sign in experience, the new sign in experience with credentials, and the new sign in experience from another device on the [What's new in app UI](whats-new-in-intune-app-ui.md) page.

 ## Notices

 ### Apple to require updates for Application Transport Security <!--748318-->